 Inversely, when Israel is disobedient, such ghastly disasters are promised as can easily describe the lot of the nation since 70 C.E.
 They can be summed up

 Leviticus 26: 14.
 But if you do not obey Me. . . .
 17. I will set My face against you so that

 you will be struck down before your enemies; and those who hate you will rule over you, and you will flee when no one is pursuing you.

 On the basis of the above passages, the general lot of Israel since 70 C.E. can reasonably be seen as judgment for disobedience.
 Indeed, God Himself declared that Israel had broken the Law, and that He would establish a new and different covenant:

-of Israel and with the house of Judah, 32. not like the covenant which I made with their fathers in the day I took them by the hand to bring them out of the land of Egypt, My
+and with the house of Judah, 32. not like the covenant which I made with their fathers in the day I took them by the hand to bring them out of the land of Egypt, My covenant which